 I had chosen some cute designs, and the quality looked terrific.
 The recommendation is to give the insert and boosters first a few washes or to soak them in water for some time.
 How the more the material gets washed, the better it works.

-When the inserts are washed and dried, we are ready to fold them in the nappy, making sure the soft side is facing up to touch babies skin.
+When the inserts are washed and dried, we are ready to fold them in the nappy, making sure the soft side faces up to touch babies’ skin.
 You can choose to place the insert in the pocket of the nappy.
 Additionally, you can set the insert on the top pushing the poppers from the insert on the poppers of the nappy.

 I have chosen to try out bamboo liner as well, what should make it easier to clean soiled nappies, and place the thin layer on the top.